 | || |

+Mental Health and Substance Use conditions affect 1 in 5 people regardless of age, gender identity or ethnic background.
+These conditions are not the result of personal weakness, lack of character or poor upbringing.
+Behavioral Health challenges are treatable and recovery is possible.
 Solano County Behavioral Health assists over 6,000 children, youth and adults each year who are experiencing a psychiatric crisis, addiction, or who have significant mental and emotional disabilities.
-Services include: crisis supports, integrated care clinics that offer brief therapy, case management, psychiatric assessments and medication, outpatient treatment; Full Service Partnerships, foster care supports, Assertive Community Treatment (ACT) teams, supported employment, peer support, and a range of community support services, including various contracted community based organizations and wellness centers.
+Services include: crisis supports, integrated care clinics that offer brief therapy, case management, psychiatric assessments and medication, outpatient treatment; Full Service Partnerships, foster care supports, Assertive Community Treatment (ACT) teams, IPS supported employment, peer support, and a range of community support services, including various contracted community based organizations and wellness centers.

-- Deputy Behavioral Health Director - Emery Cowan, LPCC, LMHC
+- BH Director - Emery Cowan, LPCC, LMHC

-- Children’s Services Administration- Leticia De La Cruz Salas, LCSW
+- Children’s Services Administrator- Leticia De La Cruz Salas, LCSW

 Our Managers oversee various programs and initiatives:

-- Katherine Kellum, LCSW - Children’s FSP and Foster Care Unit
+- Katherine Kellum, LCSW - Children’s FSP and Foster Care Treatment

-- Miranda Ramirez, LCSW - Community Integration: Housing & Homeless, Wellness & Recovery
+- Miranda Ramirez, LCSW - Community Integration: Housing & Homeless

-- Rozzana Verder-Aliga, EdD, LMFT - Vallejo Adult and Children's ICC & Fairfield Adult ICC
+- Rozzana Verder-Aliga, EdD, LMFT - Adult Outpatient

 Read about our work in the past year to carry out our mission and make a difference in the lives of our community members.